Death of Michael Jackson: Health

 The amendment form issued by the coroner for his death certificate, after toxicology reports became available.
 The cause is changed from "deferred" to "acute propofol intoxication" and the ruling of "Homicide" is added.

-Stacy Brown, a biographer, said Jackson had become "very frail, totally, totally underweight", and that his family had been worried about him.
-Another biographer, J. Randy Taraborrelli, said Jackson had been addicted to painkillers periodically for decades.
-Arnold Klein, Jackson's dermatologist, stated that Jackson misused prescription drugs, and that he had diagnosed him with vitiligo and lupus.
-However, Klein said when he saw Jackson at his office three days before his death, he "was in very good physical condition.
+Stacy Brown, a biographer, said that Jackson had become "very frail, totally, totally underweight", and that his family had been worried about him.
+Another biographer, J. Randy Taraborrelli, said that Jackson had been addicted to painkillers periodically for decades.
+Arnold Klein, Jackson's dermatologist, stated that Jackson misused prescription drugs and that he had diagnosed him with vitiligo and lupus.
+However, Klein said that when he saw Jackson at his office three days before his death, he "was in very good physical condition.
 He was dancing for my patients.
 He was very mentally aware when we saw him and he was in a very good mood."